unredacted-word/katamari-restaurants/index.md

 _A summary of the running loss of local restaurants due to COVID-19._

-When $2T-$6T of freshly-printed government-guaranteed low-cost credit goes to deep-pocketed private investment firms, transnational corporations, big banks, investors and monopolists, and too-little-too-late to local—independent establishments, we'll quickly see the biggest loss of local restaurants and a corresponding rise ofnational chains.
+With the COVID-19 pandemic creating hazardous working conditions, inflation decimating real wages, and when $2T-$6T of freshly-printed government-guaranteed low-cost credit goes to deep-pocketed private investment firms, transnational corporations, big banks, investors and monopolists, and too-little-too-late to local—independent establishments, we'll quickly see the biggest loss of local restaurants and a corresponding rise of national chains filling those spaces.

 This will fundamentally reshape the terrain of independently run restaurants in the US and around the globe.
-The Urban America we know, of heterogeneous small restaurants would look very different after this pandemic is over&mdash;a homogeneous space optimized for massive corporations, and reducing local autonomy and diversity.
+The Urban America we know, of heterogeneous small restaurants would look very different after this pandemic is over&mdash;a homogeneous space optimized for massive corporations, and reducing local autonomy and diversity in the process.

 ## The List